Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **User and Roles**: One Role has many users and one user can only have one role

-- **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​
+- **Job and Milestone**: Implement a one-to-many relationship where each job can have multiple milestones.​

 - **USERS and Jobs**: Set up a one-to-many relationship where a user can post multiple jobs.​